RobG66/Gamelist-Manager/README.md

 ---

  Scraping single media items is soon going to get a whole lot easier...!
+Not only that, but media drag/drop is now added as well.
+Oh and more media options like directly deleting/removing what you don't like from the media page.
+This will be in the next version 8.5......
+And if you're reading this, let me know and post something in the comments section!
+Your participation is greatly appreciated!

  <img width="3839" height="2020" alt="image" src="https://github.com/user-attachments/assets/25ddcb0e-bb0a-4576-b983-28f071c30447" />